jyrgenn/jpylib/README.md

 This is meant to be a library package of things I want to have at hand for my own daily python programming.
-It shall include all the things I have developed and want to re-use — modules, utility functions, and things.
+It shall include all the things I have developed and want to re-use — modules, small utility functions, and things.

 I want to make a PyPi package out of this, such that I can access it